RedisBloom/RedisBloom/docs/docs/t-digest.md

 "85.709999999999994"
 {{< /clients-example >}}

-Both return nan when the sketch is empty.
+Both return `nan` when the sketch is empty.

-Both commands return accurate results and are equivalent to `TDIGEST.BYRANK racer_ages 0` and `TDIGEST.BYREVRANK racer_ages 0` respectively.
+Both commands return accurate results and are equivalent to `TDIGEST.BYRANK racer_ages 0` and `TDIGEST.BYREVRANK racer_ages 0`, respectively.

 Use `TDIGEST.INFO racer_ages` to retrieve some additional information about the sketch.